hariharansr2004/Java-Cheat-Sheet/README.md

 # Collections Framework

 ## What are Collection Frameworks?
-- Collection Frameworks are sets of classes and interfaces that provide a ready-made architecture for storing and manipulating groups of objects(data) as a single unit.
+- Collection Framework contains sets of classes and interfaces that provide a ready-made architecture for storing and manipulating groups of objects(data) as a single unit.
 - It contains interfaces, classes, iterators to implement various Data Structures and Algorithms.

 ## Why Collection Framework?